dikshapadi/Too-Good-To-Go/README.md

 # Food Waste Management System

-A web application which is useful for food waste management, food donation and collection activities.
+'Too Good To Go' web application is an incubating idea for a non profit organization that aims to battle problems of food waste and world hunger simultaneously.

 ## Table of Contents